Kotlin/kotlin-by-example/_examples/ObjectKeyword.md

 In this example, you see a typical basic usage of an object expression: a simple object/properties structure.
 No need of class declaration: create a single object, declare members and access it.
-It's often used like anonymous class in Java.
+Object like that, is often used like anonymous class in Java.

 ```kotlin
 //sampleStart